Top Cat Tryst

 Should a tiger encounter materialize, your Skipper will do everything in his strength to put you in the best possible position for viewing and photography.

-After enjoying morning and evening safaris in Bandhavgarh, we check out of our lodge and are transferred to Jabalpur or Katni, whence we return home with fascinating tales to tell our families and friends!
+After enjoying an optional morning safari in Bandhavgarh, we check out of our lodge and are transferred to Jabalpur or Katni, whence we return home with fascinating tales to tell our families and friends!

 - Per Person on Twin Share Accommodation